Deconfounded Image Captioning: A Causal Retrospect: Introduction

-So far, we show that \emph{pre-training} dataset $\mathcal{D}$ is the confounder who introduces the spurious correlation $\mathcal{I} \leftarrow \mathcal{D} \rightarrow \mathcal{L}$ that causes the bias by using the conventional training objective $P(\mathcal{L}|\mathcal{I})$.
+So far, we have shown that $\mathcal{D}$ is a confounder and in Section~\ref{sub_sec:backdoor} we will further show that if the \textbf{observational probability} $P(\mathcal{L}|\mathcal{X})$ is used as the training target, the captioner is likely to learn the spurious correlation.
 The rest is how to deconfound it --- \emph{Deconfounded Image Captioning} (\textbf{DIC}) --- which is our goal in this paper.
-A principled solution is to pursue a new training objective: $P(\mathcal{L}|do(\mathcal{I}))$, which is fundamentally different from $P(\mathcal{L}|\mathcal{I})$ in causal inference~\cite{pearl2016causal,pearl2000causality}.
-As illustrated in Fig.~\ref{fig:fig_intro1}(c), the \emph{do}-operation promotes the posterior probability from passive \emph{observation} to active \emph{intervention}, which includes the following two steps: 1) cut off the link $\mathcal{D}\rightarrow \mathcal{I}$ because we hope that the input $\mathcal{I}$ will never relate to the confounder $\mathcal{D}$ by assuming $\mathcal{I}$ could be any visual concept, and 2) we are safe to calculate the likelihood $P(\mathcal{L}|\mathcal{I},d)$ within each stratum $d$ of $\mathcal{D}$, where $d$ denotes any one of the visual concepts in $\mathcal{D}$.
-The two steps are also known as the backdoor adjustment~\cite{pearl2016causal}, which will be formally detailed in Section~\ref{sub_sec:backdoor}.
+A principled solution is to apply a new \textbf{interventional probability} as the training target: $P(\mathcal{L}|do(\mathcal{X}))$, which is fundamentally different from $P(\mathcal{L}|\mathcal{X})$ due to the \textbf{do-operator} $do(\cdot)$ ~\cite{pearl2016causal,pearl2000causality}.
+Intuitively, the do-operator cuts off the link $\mathcal{X}\leftarrow \mathcal{D}$ and then the backdoor path: $\mathcal{X} \leftarrow \mathcal{D} \rightarrow \mathcal{L}$ is blocked and the spurious correlation is eliminated.
+As a result, $\mathcal{X}$ and $\mathcal{L}$ are deconfounded and the captioner can learn the true causal effect $\mathcal{X}\rightarrow\mathcal{L}$.
+In Section~\ref{sub_sec:backdoor} and~\ref{sub_sec:frontdoor}, we will introduce two fundamental techniques to calculate $P(\mathcal{L}|do(\mathcal{X}))$, which are \textbf{the backdoor and front-door adjustments}~\cite{pearl2016causal,PearlMackenzie18}, respectively.

-However, do not forget that $\mathcal{D}$ is \textbf{no longer observed} after pre-training, especially when we use any of the 3rd-party feature extractors~\cite{Detectron2018} --- we have no access to the data.
-Hence, in this paper, our technical contribution for DIC is to provide another resolution that avoids the explicit intervention for $\mathcal{D}$.
-Particularly, in Section~\ref{sub_sec:dnic}, we propose a novel DIC framework called \textbf{DICv1.0} based on both the backdoor and front-door adjustments~\cite{pearl2016causal} (see Section~\ref{sub_sec:backdoor} and \ref{sub_sec:frontdoor}).
-We apply it in two prevailing models: the classic Up-Down~\cite{anderson2018bottom} and the state-of-the-art AoANet~\cite{huang2019attention}, and help both of them boost the CIDEr-D scores from 126.4 to 129.5 and from 128.7 to 130.7, respectively, where the latter is submitted to the MS-COCO Caption test server and achieves a 128.4 CIDEr c40.
+In addition to the contribution of introducing causal inference to analyze the dataset bias problem in IC, our technical contribution of this paper is to propose a novel DIC framework called \textbf{DICv1.0} (see Section~\ref{sec:dic}) based on both the backdoor and front-door adjustments.
+We apply our DIC in two prevailing models: Up-Down~\cite{anderson2018bottom} and AoANet~\cite{huang2019attention}, and help both of them boost the CIDEr-D scores from 126.4 to 129.5 and from 128.7 to 131.1, respectively, where the latter one is submitted to the MS COCO Caption test server and achieves a 128.4 CIDEr c40.
+Furthermore, another contribution is that we retrospect the major captioners in the 6-year-old IC community from the causal view (see Section~\ref{sec:cau_retro}).
+Interestingly, we will show how this causal retrospect enlightens us to develop our DICv1.0 as well as pointing us to a new future.